abilandz/PH8124/Lecture_7/Lecture_7.md

 By using the special character ```&``` at the end of the command input, we have sent the execution of command **sleep** in the background.
 The main difference to the previous case is that now we can continue immediately to execute another command in the terminal, while the command **sleep** is running in parallel in the background.

-When in some **Bash** code a command is started in the background with ```&``` at the end of command input, that command essentially starts off another process in parallel (that processes _forks off_ from the current shell).
+When in **Bash** code a command is started in the background with ```&``` at the end of command input, that command essentially starts off another process in parallel (that processes _forks off_ from the current shell).
 Note, however, that the _stdout_ stream of the forked process is still attached to the shell from which the job was sent to the background, which means that any output of that job will still appear in your terminal, even if the job is running in the background.
-This sometimes leads to surprising printout in the terminal, if the _stdout_ stream of background job was not redirected somewhere else (e.g. to some file or to ```/dev/null```).
+This sometimes leads to surprising printouts in the terminal, if the _stdout_ stream of background job was not redirected somewhere else (e.g. to some file or to ```/dev/null```).

 It is also perfectly feasible to launch in the same command input multiple processes in separate background sessions: